benmvp/react-workshop/src/testing/05-ui-state/README.md

 });
 ```

 We simulate an email item being selected by invoking the `onItemSelect` prop on the `<EmailList />`.
 This triggers a re-render, but because we didn't trigger it via Enzyme's [`.simulate()`](http://airbnb.io/enzyme/docs/api/ReactWrapper/simulate.html), we have to manually tell the component to update.
-After which we verify `<EmailList />` has the write selected email ID, is displaying the `<EmailView />` with the selected email, and that the `markRead` callback handler was called with the selected email ID.
+After which we verify `<EmailList />` has the correct selected email ID, is displaying the `<EmailView />` with the selected email, and that the `markRead` callback handler was called with the selected email ID.
 This is the result of the simple `setState()` in `_handleItemSelect`.

 Finally, let's test what happens when the email view is closed: